cybozu/coreos-overlay/dev-lang/python-oem/README.md

 - set mandir, infodir and includedir to some subdirectory of /discard, so during installation this could be easily removed

+- export some configure variables for the cross-compilation: ac_cv_file__dev_ptc and ac_cv_file__dev_ptmx.
+If not done, build will fail with a message saying that these should be set to either yes or no.

 - simplify src_install:

   - replace the hardcoded ${ED}/usr/bin with bindir variable set to